30 years of Paralympic history

-Ottobock has been promoting sports for people with a disability for more than three decades.
+Ottobock has been promoting sports for people with disabilities for more than three decades.

 Ottobock has been a partner to the Paralympic Games providing technical service since 1988.
 Read more about the history of the Games and this unique role.

-The intensity of the sporting rivalry between the US and Russia was felt in the sledge hockey arena and in the Ottobock Technical Service Repair Centre, showing why welders have one of the most important roles at the Paralympic Games.
+The intensity of the sporting rivalry between the US and Russia was in the air in the sledge hockey arena and in the Ottobock technical service repair centre, and this shows why welders have one of the most important roles at the Paralympic Games.

 Ottobock was on hand to provide technical services for a record 4,350 athletes.
 Find out how the team achieved this incredible challenge.